NicoZela23/final-project-module3/README.md

 The entire logic underpinning this project relies on weighted graphs, involving the utilization of Nodes, Edges, and the graph structure itself.
 We opted for a straightforward approach in implementing this project, harnessing the power of Java's libraries, including linked lists, Maps, and HashMaps.
 Extensive documentation and tutorials served as invaluable resources throughout the creation process.

 Our decision to employ the Dijkstra algorithm was twofold: first, for educational purposes, as it offers a rich learning experience; second, for its efficiency in providing optimal solutions for route calculations.
+### Routes Document
+If you want to see the document where all the routes where traced and managed the weight you access here <a href="https://docs.google.com/document/d/1VkbZLypJxjx1OGYmw8B20KnZOu4NPv3lK0Epu9MlLio/edit?usp=sharing"><strong>Routes Document</strong></a>

 ### Conclusions
 Creating this project may have initially seemed straightforward in our minds, as we anticipated finding much of the necessary logic readily available on the internet.
 However, the reality proved to be quite different.
 We encountered numerous challenges along the way, including sifting through misleading information, grappling with flawed repositories, and conducting a plethora of tests, both individually and collaboratively as a team.